Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 Metal Roofing Cost in Fort Worth (2026)

 Metal roofing in Fort Worth ranges from $14,000 to $35,000 for a typical single-family home.
-Corrugated steel panels at the entry level run $6 to $9 per square foot installed.
-Mid-range exposed fastener steel panels run $8 to $12 per square foot.
-Premium standing seam systems — the most durable option with the best long-term performance — run $12 to $18 per square foot installed on a residential job.
+Entry-level corrugated steel panels run $6 to $9 per square foot installed.
+Mid-range exposed fastener steel is $8 to $12.
+And premium standing seam systems — the best long-term performers — come in at $12 to $18 per square foot installed.

-Roof pitch affects metal installation cost more than it does asphalt.
-Standing seam installation on a steep 8:12 or 10:12 pitch requires specialized equipment and significantly more labor time — expect to add 15 to 25 percent to the base installed cost for steep-pitch work.
-The size and complexity of your roof (valleys, dormers, penetrations) also add to the final number.
+One thing to know: roof pitch affects metal installation cost more than it does asphalt.
+Standing seam on a steep 8:12 or 10:12 pitch needs specialized equipment and significantly more labor — plan on 15 to 25 percent added to the base price for steep-pitch work.
+Valleys, dormers, and lots of penetrations add to the number too.

 Metal TypePer Sq Ft InstalledTotal Range (avg home)